NCBI-Codeathons/wgs-sars-cov2/README.md

 Data Analysis

-3. Apply a python code but more specifically a snippet occurrence analysis code to interpret the variance among the randomized dataset's sequences.
+3. Apply a python code but more specifically a snippet occurrence analysis code to interpret the variance among the randomized dataset's sequences (The occurrence of an amino acid mismatch in the S protein sequence and its associated information is called a snippet occurrence).
 4. Apply the use of R package, protr package, etc to analyze the data from the snippet occurrence code.

 Data Visualization